Eric Gonzalez (lawyer)

 Eric Gonzalez (born January 24, 1969) is an American attorney who is currently serving as the district attorney for Kings County in Brooklyn, New York.
 Gonzalez became the acting district attorney in October 2016 after his predecessor Kenneth P. Thompson, died shortly after announcing that he was stepping down to be treated for cancer.
-He had previously served as the chief assistant district attorney under Thompson.
+He had previously served as the chief assistant district attorney under Thompson from October 2014.

 In September 2017, Gonzalez defeated five other candidates in the Democratic primary, all but assuring him of a full term.
 In November 2021, he was elected to another four-year term (through January 2026), garnering 98.8% of the vote in an uncontested election.

 Early life and education

 Gonzalez grew up in the neighborhoods of East New York and Williamsburg in Brooklyn.
 He attended John Dewey High School in Coney Island and graduated from Cornell University in 1992 with a bachelor's in government and history.
 In 1995, he received his J.D. degree from the University of Michigan Law School, where he was president of the Latino Law Students Association.